kin-labs/kin-developer-docs-old/docs/docs/the-kre-explained/index.md

 1. Sum of all active user balances divided by the number of active users
 2. 100,000 \* number of active users (Effectively caps the amount of eligible `AUB`)

-And where `ecosystem_aub` is the sum total of eligible `AUB` for all apps participating in the KRE.
+And where `ecosystem_aub` is the sum total of eligible `AUB` for all apps participating in the [KRE](/docs/the-kre-explained/).

 ## How We Reduce Gaming and Prevent Monopolies

-To be eligible to participate in the KRE, apps must first build a functioning integration on the Testnet and then apply for an AppIndex in our developer portal.
-By having a valid AppIndex, we are able to verify ecosystem apps’ Kin based transactions and user balances.
+To be eligible to participate in the [KRE](/docs/the-kre-explained/), apps must first build a functioning integration on the Testnet and then [apply for an AppIndex](/docs/app-registration/#register) in our [developer portal](/docs/developer-portal/).
+By having a valid [AppIndex](/docs/app-registration/#register), we are able to verify ecosystem apps’ Kin based transactions and user balances.

-Apps are regularly audited, manually and programmatically (via transaction data), to ensure they are creating positive user experiences, are improving the overall Kin exocystem, and are meeting our [list names of all compliance documents here].
+Apps are regularly audited, manually and programmatically (via transaction data), to ensure they are creating positive user experiences, are improving the overall Kin ecosystem, and are meeting our [Spend Checklist](/docs/transaction-guide/#spend-checklist), [Developer Terms](https://kin.org/kin-developer-terms/), and [Terms of Use](https://kin.org/terms-and-conditions/) to remain eligible to receive rewards from the [KRE](/docs/the-kre-explained/).

-In order to prevent monopolies, no app (AppIndex) will receive more than 66.67% of the Daily Payout.
-Furthermore, any developer that would have received more than 50% of the Daily Payout will have their portion of the Daily Payout adjusted.
+In order to prevent monopolies, no app ([AppIndex](/docs/app-registration/#register)) will receive more than 66.67% of the `Daily Payout`.
+Furthermore, any developer that would have received more than 50% of the `Daily Payout` will have their portion of the `Daily Payout` adjusted.

-No two apps (AppIndexes) will receive more than 90% of the Daily Payout and residual payouts will be redistributed proportionally to remaining developers (AppIndexes).
+No two apps ([AppIndexes](/docs/app-registration/)) will receive more than 90% of the `Daily Payout` and residual payouts will be redistributed proportionally to remaining developers ([AppIndexes](/docs/app-registration/)).

-See below for a detailed example of how the “Monopoly Clause” is calculated.
+See below for a detailed example of how the “[Monopoly Clause](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#monopoly-clause)” is calculated.

-Let `s_1, s_2, …, s_n` be the KRE payout shares ordered by payout proportion in descending order before invoking the monopoly clause.
+Let `s_1, s_2, …, s_n` be the [KRE](/docs/the-kre-explained/) payout shares ordered by payout proportion in descending order before invoking the [monopoly clause](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#monopoly-clause).

 ```
 If (s_1 + s_2  > 0.90) or (s_1 > 0.5):